 Sharing your home with spirited cats makes life interesting.
-But if your kitty has a tendency to become aggressive, especially unprovoked aggression, you may not know what to do.
-Aggressive cats are not uncommon, but they can sometimes be hard to read.
-Learning how to calm an aggressive cat will help you build a strong and loving bond with your feline friend.
+But, if your kitty has a tendency to become aggressive, you may not know what to do.
+Aggressive cats aren't uncommon.
+Learning how to calm an aggressive cat can help you build a strong and loving bond with your feline friend.

 Understanding a cat's body language during "normal" circumstances can help you identify when they're acting out of character.
 "It enables [pet parents] to more accurately 'read' their cats and understand their feelings and motivations for doing what they do.
-It also helps them respond more effectively to behavior issues like aggression," explains the ASPCA (American Society for the Prevention of Cruelty to Animals).
+It also helps them respond more effectively to behavior issues like aggression," explains the ASPCA.
 Cats use their eyes, ears, tail and voice to communicate with their people, and as you get to know your cat, you'll recognize their behavior patterns for wanting food, playtime and affection.

 Some cats are naturally rowdy, doing crazy things such as running up and down the hallway (always in the middle of the night), throwing their toy mouse in the air and playfully yowling.
-This is not aggressive behavior, though; it's quite clear when a cat is being more than just rambunctious and instead is being downright aggressive.
+This isn't aggressive behavior, though; it's quite clear when a cat is being more than just rambunctious and instead is being downright aggressive.
+Watch for:

 - Exposed claws